rlunar/ansible-role-docker/README.md

 Ansible Role - Docker for Ubuntu.

 ## Requirements
-This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.1 or higher, and platform requirements are listed in the metadata file.

 ## Supported Distributions
 - Ubuntu 14.04 (Trusty Tahr)
 - Ubuntu 16.04 (Xenial Xerus)
+- Ubuntu 17.04 (Zesty Zapus)

 ## Install and configure Docker.